brimigs/cash-app-guide/README.md

 In this guide, you will learn how to create a react-native mobile app that is both android and ios compatible.
 This app will mimic a cash app experience but run on the solana blockchian, showcasing that web3 products can have the same user expereince as web2 products.
 To build this, we will need to write an anchor program with escrow functionality, integrate the solana name service sdk, and intergrate solana pay.

-## What you will learn
+## What You Will Learn

 - Setting up your environment
 - Creating a solana mobile dApp
 - Anchor program development
 - Anchor PDAs and accounts
 - Deploying a Solana program
-- Testing an on-chain program
 - Connecting an on-chain program to a mobile react-native UI
+- Solana Pay
+- Solana Name Service

+## What You Will Build

 ## Prerequisites